edge-js/parser/README.md

 ```

 #### Identifier

-The identifier is wrapped inside `ctx.resolve`.
-The `resolve` method job is to resolve the value.

-In following statement `username` is the identifier
+The identifier are prefixed with `state.` In following statement `username` is the identifier

 ```
 Hello {{ username }}
 ```

 #### Literal
 A string literal

 ```